peakBreaker/peakBreaker.github.io/_posts/2017-07-2-hello-world.markdown

 ---
 layout: post
 title: "Welcome to my developer blog"
-subtitle: "Things I learn, technology I think is fun, and some guides i guess"
+subtitle: "Things I learn, technology I think is fun - This is the place where I write"
 date: 2017-07-20
 author: Anders
 category: Jekyll